Multi-dimensional Evaluation of Empathetic Dialog Responses: Result and Analysis

-As highlighted by previous works~\cite{wei2022emergent,kaplan2020scaling}, increasing model sizes can improve downstream task performance.
-In Table~\ref{tab:ablation_size} we show a comparison between different sizes of instruction finetuned Seq2Seq models.
-We can notice that as model size scales from small (60M) to large (770M), the performance gets a significant leap, then plateaus around large (770M).
-In fact, the 3B model has slightly worse macro F1 compared to 770M model (77.5\% compared to 78\%).
-Therefore, we conclude that Flan-T5-large is a better choice balancing performance and computation cost.

-\textit{\textbf{Effect of natural language instructions}}\,\, The effect of natural language instructions is shown in Table~\ref{tab:ablation_instruction}.
-Adding natural language instructions improves classification performance on all metrics.
-Therefore, it is safe to conclude adding natural language instructions is critical in instruction finetuning for our specific task.
+\textbf{Effect of natural language instructions.}\, The effect of natural language instructions is shown in Table~\ref{tab:ablation_instruction}.
+Adding instructions significantly improves classification performance on all metrics.
+This comparison highlights the importance of natural language instructions in instruction finetuning.